s-broda/ARCHModels.jl/docs/src/univariatetypehierarchy.md

 ## Distributions
 ### Built-in distributions
-Different standardized (mean zero, variance one) distributions for ``z_t`` are available as subtypes of [`StandardizedDistribution`](@ref). `StandardizedDistribution` in turn subtypes `Distribution{Univariate, Continuous}` from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), though not the entire interface must necessarily be implemented. `StandardizedDistribution`s again hold their parameters as vectors, but convenience constructors are provided.
+Different standardized (mean zero, variance one) distributions for ``z_t`` are available as subtypes of [`StandardizedDistribution`](@ref). `StandardizedDistribution` in turn subtypes `Distribution{Univariate, Continuous}` from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), though not the entire interface need necessarily be implemented. `StandardizedDistribution`s again hold their parameters as vectors, but convenience constructors are provided.
 The following are currently available:
 * [`StdNormal`](@ref), the standard [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution):
 ```jldoctest TYPES
 julia> StdNormal() # convenience constructor